Sean Spicer CALLS OUT New York Times Reporter Who Wouldn’t Stop Interrupting The Press Briefing [VIDEO] | John Hawkins' Right Wing News

 - Comment Now 0

-White House press secretary Sean Spicer completely belittled New York Times reporter Glenn Thrush this week after he continually interrupted Spicer during a press briefing on Thursday, who was in the process of calling on a totally different journalist.
+White House Press Secretary Sean Spicer completely belittled New York Times reporter Glenn Thrush this week after he continually interrupted Spicer during a press briefing on Thursday, while he was in the process of calling on a totally different journalist.

 In a video showing the exchange, Spicer is seen calling on Bloomberg White House correspondent Shannon Pettypiece when Thrush began his obnoxious interruption, bombarding Spicer with a question.